 As I pulled up on my bicycle outside of the supermarket, the security guard stopped me and said, “Mascara!”
 It’s fair to say I was a little confused as, for a brief moment, I thought he was telling me I had to wear mascara if I wanted to shop in the store.
 I was about to protest such a silly rule until I remembered that “mascara” was the Portuguese word for mask.

-So, off I went to buy a mask so that I could return and do my shopping.
-From the first moment I put the mask on, I felt a deep sense of discomfort, as a feeling of claustrophobia came over me.
+So off I went to buy a mask so that I could return and do my shopping.
+From the moment I put the mask on, I felt a deep sense of discomfort as a feeling of claustrophobia came over me.
 This may sound a little strange, I know, but I felt like a handmaid from the television series of the same name.
 I guess the mask reminded me of the masks worn by the handmaids in season 3.

-Yet, I wear my mask every time, no matter how uncomfortable it makes me feel and will continue to do so for as long as is needed to defeat the coronavirus.
-Each time that we choose to wear a mask, we are preventing the spread of a virus that has killed hundreds of thousands of vulnerable people.
+Yet, I wear my mask every time, no matter how uncomfortable it makes me feel, and I will continue to do so for as long as is needed until we defeat the coronavirus.
+Each time that we choose to wear a mask, we are helping to prevent the spread of a virus that has killed hundreds of thousands of vulnerable people.
 We are saving lives.